 Although children still repeat ‘Cats Sleep Anywhere’ and sing ‘Morning is Broken’ neither her masterpiece The Little Bookroom nor a Selected Poems remains in print.
 Good news, then, that Walker Books publish her own favourite, Elsie Piddock Skips in Her Sleep, illustrated by Charlotte Voake, next spring; that this autumn, in Japan, Koguma publish Mrs Malone with the Ardizzone illustrations of the Eleanor-like old lady ‘whose heart was so big it had room for us all’; and in February ’97 Sutton Publishing re-issue her fine book on Edward Thomas, The Last Four Years.
 Her final piece of writing was an introduction to a selection of his poems for young readers, The Green Roads.
 Reading it, one would not guess that she was ill and tired and 84.

 ‘In my old age I live forward as well as in a present still teeming with interest: with the excitement of beginning and ending a piece of writing … and I live backwards, too … in my memories.’

 Nursery Rhymes of London Town, by Eleanor Farjeon with illustrations by Macdonald Gill is published by Cassell (0 304 34899 6) at £8.99.

 Anne Harvey has edited many poetry anthologies and in 1992 won the Signal Poetry Award for Shades of Green.
 Her book, A Present for Nellie (a story about the childhood of the writer Eleanor Farjeon), is illustrated by Victoria Cooper, published by Pegasus, 0 9520369 0 8, and costs £2.50.
-For a review of Anne Harvey’s Criminal Records, see page 13.
+Anne Harvey’s Criminal Records is reviewed in this issue.